 - Correct: Assuming the medication has zero effect in the population, you’d obtain the sample effect, or larger, in 3% of studies because of random sample error.

 - Incorrect: There’s a 3% chance of making a mistake by rejecting the null hypothesis.

 Yes, I realize that the incorrect definition seems more straightforward, and that’s why it is so common.
 Unfortunately, using this definition gives you a false sense of security, as I’ll show you next.

 The difference between the correct and incorrect interpretation is not just a matter of wording.
 There is a fundamental difference in the amount of evidence against the null hypothesis that each definition implies.

 The P value for our medication study is 0.03.
 If you interpret that P value as a 3% chance of making a mistake by rejecting the null hypothesis, you’d feel like you’re on pretty safe ground.
-However, after reading this post, you should realize that P values are not an error rate and you can’t interpret them this way.
+However, after reading this post, you should realize that P values are not an error rate, and you can’t interpret them this way.

-So, if the P value is not the error rate for our study, what is the error rate?
+If the P value is not the error rate for our study, what is the error rate?
 Hint: It’s higher!